jonschlinkert/whence/README.md

 **Example: configuration files**

 For example, when authoring configuration files for workflows, pipelines, builds, and so on, it's common for developers to define expressions with conditionals to determine if or when a job, task, or step should run based on environment variables, etc. These configurations are typically defined using YAML, JSON or a similar data format, which means that conditional expressions must be written as strings, booleans, or numbers.
-Whence makes it safe and easy to evalue these expressions.
+Whence makes it safe and easy to evaluate these expressions.

 **Other use cases**